kaixa-lee/kaixa-lee/README.md

-## Ha wakkkk, It's nice to meet me 👋
+## Ha wakkkk, It's nice to meet u 👋

 ###
 This is a driver enthusiast, want to be an excellent system engineer.